bentoml/BentoVLLM/gemma3-1b-instruct/README.md

 <div align="center">
-    <h1 align="center">Self-host DeepSeek R1 Distill Qwen 2.5 Math 7B with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Gemma 3 1B Instruct with vLLM and BentoML</h1>
 </div>

-Follow this guide to self-host the DeepSeek R1 Distill Qwen 2.5 Math 7B model with BentoCloud in your own cloud account.
+Follow this guide to self-host the Gemma 3 1B Instruct model with BentoCloud in your own cloud account.
 If your team doesn’t already have access to BentoCloud, please use the link below to contact us and set it up in your cloud environment.

 [![Deploy on BentoCloud](https://img.shields.io/badge/Deploy_on_BentoCloud-d0bfff?style=for-the-badge)](https://cloud.bentoml.com/)
 [![Talk to sales](https://img.shields.io/badge/Talk_to_sales-eefbe4?style=for-the-badge)](https://bentoml.com/contact)